Householder orthogonalization with a non-standard inner product: Construction of an initial orthonormal basis

 In the previous section, we assume that a matrix \(U\in\mathbb F^{n\times k}\) satisfying \(U\herm BU=I_k\) is already available.
 The algorithms heavily relies on the availability of \(U\).
-In this section we discuss how to obtain such a matrix in practice.
+In Trefethen's original work~\cite{Trefethen2010}, the set of scaled Legendre polynomials is naturally available as an orthonormal basis of \(L^2[a,b]\).
+However, in general an obvious choice does not exist for \(F^n\) with the \(B\)-inner product.
+In this section we discuss how to construct an initial orthonormal basis in practice.

-When \(k\) is close to \(n\), finding a matrix \(U\) is not much cheaper than computing the Cholesky factorization of \(B\) unless certain special structures of \(B\) can be exploited.
+When \(k\) is close to \(n\), finding a matrix \(U\) with \(U\herm BU=I_k\) is not much cheaper than computing the Cholesky factorization of \(B\) unless certain special structures of \(B\) can be exploited.
 This is the main obstacle for Householder orthogonalization in a very generic setting.
 However, we are mainly interested in the case \(k\ll n\), which is the typical situation in practice.
 In this case there is no need to find an entire orthonormal basis of \(\mathbb F^n\).
 Instead, an orthonormal basis of \emph{any} \(k\)-dimensional subspace suffices.

 Let \(\tilde B\) be the leading \(k\times k\) principal submatrix of \(B\).
 Then \(\tilde B\) is positive definite, and admits a Cholesky factorization \(\tilde B=\tilde R\herm\tilde R\).
 It can be easily verified that